Schlagonia/yearn-devdocs/docs/developers/v3/strategy_development.md

 ### [HealthCheck](https://github.com/Schlagonia/tokenized-strategy-periphery/tree/master/src/HealthCheck)

-To prevent automated reports from reporting losses/excessive profits that may not be accurate, a strategist can inherit and implement the [HealthCheck](https://github.com/yearn/tokenized-strategy-periphery/blob/master/src/HealthCheck/HealthCheck.sol) contract.
+To prevent automated reports from reporting losses/excessive profits that may not be accurate, a strategist can inherit and implement the [HealthCheck](https://github.com/yearn/tokenized-strategy-periphery/blob/master/src/HealthCheck/BaseHealthCheck.sol) contract.
 This can ensure that a keeper will not call a report that may incorrectly realize incorrect losses or excessive gains.
 It can cause the report to revert if the gain/loss is outside of the desired bounds and will require manual intervention to ensure the strategy is reporting correctly.

-NOTE: It is recommended to implement some checks in `_harvestAndReport` for leveraged or manipulatable strategies that could report incorrect losses due to unforeseen circumstances.
+**NOTE**: It is recommended to implement some checks in `_harvestAndReport` for leveraged or manipulatable strategies that could report incorrect losses due to unforeseen circumstances.

 ### [Report Triggers](https://github.com/yearn/tokenized-strategy-periphery/tree/master/src/ReportTrigger)